dbt-labs/docs.getdbt.com/website/docs/guides/set-up-ci.md

 ### 3. Test your process

 That's it!
-There are other steps you can take to be even more confident in your work, such as [validating your structure follows best practices](/guides/orchestration/set-up-ci/run-dbt-project-evaluator) and [linting your code](/guides/orchestration/set-up-ci/lint-on-push), but this covers the most critical checks.
+There are other steps you can take to be even more confident in your work, such as validating your structure follows best practices and linting your code.
+For more information, refer to [Get started with Continuous Integration tests](/guides/set-up-ci).

 To test your new flow, create a new branch in the dbt Cloud IDE then add a new file or modify an existing one.
 Commit it, then create a new Pull Request (not a draft).
 Within a few seconds, you’ll see a new check appear in your git provider.